A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

 \section{The Tilting Power Distribution}

 Tilted beta regression makes use of the tilting distribution which is a mixture of triangular distributions.
-The triangular distribution is attractive in its simplicity but this comes at a cost of flexibility as described above. \citet{vandorp02b} described the two-sided power distribution as a more flexible alternative to the triangular.
+The triangular distribution is attractive in its simplicity but this comes at a cost of flexibility. \citet{vandorp02b} described the two-sided power distribution as a more flexible alternative to the triangular.
 Our requirements are first that the distribution is to provide finite density at the endpoints and second to avoid bimodality which would be less attractive for regression in this context.
-Given the above, we use a distribution with PDF
+Given the above, we begin with a distribution for $0<y<1$ with PDF